 - Location.
 Sometimes the best or most trusted plastic surgeon isn’t nearby.
 Don’t limit your search of specialists to a small local radius; consider all practices within a few hour drive.

 - Find at least three.
 Don’t go with the first surgeon that meets your expectations.
 Find at least three to choose from.
-This gives you options and perhaps negotiation leverage as well.
+This gives you options and perhaps negotiation leverage.

 - Time in business.
 Is the practice brand new or well established?
-One that has been around for years may indicate expertise.
+A business that has been around for years may indicate expertise.

 Questions to ask during a consultation visit